Ravveni/PizzaPartyBot/README.md

 - [x] Requirements.txt for pip installation of dependencies
 - [ ] Alleviate bottleneck on `PizzaPartyBot.py ln.
 83`
 - [ ] Historical database for amount of each pizza per level
-- [ ] Finish setup documentation for Mac and Raspberian (for Raspeberry 4)
+- [ ] Finish setup documentation for Mac